 Theresa Lola is a Nigerian British poet born in 1994.
-She was shortlisted for the 2017 Bridport Poetry Prize, 2016 London Magazine Poetry Prize and won the 2017 Hammer and Tongue National Poetry Slam.
+She was shortlisted for the Bridport Poetry Prize 2017, the London Magazine Poetry Prize 2016 and she won the Hammer and Tongue National Poetry Slam in 2017.
 Theresa is an alumna of the Barbican Young Poets programme.
-In 2017 she was awarded an Arts Council/British Council International Development Grant to run poetry workshops at the Lagos International Poetry Festival in Nigeria.
-Theresa is part of SXWKS creative collective and Octavia Women of Colour collective resident at the Southbank Centre in London.
+She was awarded an Arts Council/British Council International Development Grant to run poetry workshops at the Lagos International Poetry Festival in Nigeria in 2017.
+Theresa is part of SXWKS creative collective and Octavia Women of Colour collective which is resident at the Southbank Centre in London.
 She is currently working on her debut full length poetry collection.

 Portrait of My Father as A Dead Man